garret1317/aegisub-scripts/README.md

 does what it says on the tin.

-originally created to convert stuff that should've been alpha-timed in the first place, but also makes new alpha-timing easier
+originally created to convert stuff that should've been alpha-timed in the first place, but also makes creating new alpha-timing easier.

 ### Scenebleed Detector